-LMS’ projects provide a dual environmental benefit - they generate base-load renewable electricity and reduce carbon emissions through the destruction of methane.
-Landfill biogas is one of the most efficient, reliable and cost effective sources of renewable energy.
+LMS’ projects provide a dual environmental benefit - they generate renewable electricity and reduce carbon emissions through the destruction of methane.
+This destruction of methane is extremely important for the environment, with methane having a global warming potential of 28 times more than carbon dioxide.
+Landfill biogas is also one of the most efficient, reliable and cost effective sources of renewable energy

 Having been involved in every carbon scheme that has facilitated abatement of landfill biogas in Australia, LMS is at the forefront of developments and a recognised leader in this field.
-LMS has a dedicated Commercial team who help our project partners to understand the changing opportunities and inherent risks of carbon markets with landfill biogas.
+LMS has a dedicated Commercial team who assist our project partners to understand the changing opportunities and inherent risks of carbon markets.
 Our experience in negotiating the sale of these products also ensures maximum economic benefits for our partners.

 LMS Energy Pty Ltd (ACN 059 428 474) is an authorised representative, number 431336, of Navitus Pty Ltd (ACN 119 331 118), which holds Australian Financial Services Licence number 425609.